SotirisAsp/Thesis/DexiNed/README.md

 * Download from -> [Checkpoints](https://drive.google.com/file/d/1V56vGTsu7GYiQouCIKvTWl5UKCZ6yCNu/view) and place it into the DexiNed folder like: checkpoints/BIPED/10/

 ## Inference
-*change line 200 from main.py to -> default=9,
+-change line 200 from main.py to -> default=9,
-*place your images to 'data' folder
+-place your images to 'data' folder
-*results to -> 'result' folder
+-results to -> 'result' folder